NEXT EVENT

-LOCATION: The event will take place on Governors Island.
+LOCATION: The event will take place at the American Museum of Natural History.
 Once your reservation is confirmed, details on the meeting point will be emailed to you.

 NB: A photographer will be taking photos of this event for our website.
 If you attend this event and do not wish to have your photo posted to our website, PLEASE let us know in your reservation and we will accommodate.